rklaehn/rklaehn.github.io/_posts/2018-06-08-running-ipfs-gateway.md

 If your server is exposed to the world, you should *definitely* set up a firewall that protects direct API access (5001) and also direct gateway access (8080).
 You only need to expose port 4001 for the ipfs protocol and port 80 for NGINX (and maybe 443 if you decide to configure https).

 The details on how to do this depend on your hosting provider, so I am not going to go into detail about this.
+Here are some [instructions](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html#adding-security-group-rule) how to do it on AWS.

 # To do

 One thing that is missing is setting up encryption via [letsencrypt](https://letsencrypt.org/).
-This is probably just some additional work with nginx.
+This is probably just some additional work with nginx, without having to touch the IPFS config.
 I might describe this in a later blog post.

 # Result